 Investment Securities: Our investment securities have been classified as available-for-sale (AFS).
 These investments are reported at fair value, net of allowance for credit losses on investments.
 Unrealized holding gains and losses on investments are netted and reported as a separate component of shareholders' equity ("Accumulated other comprehensive loss").
-Changes in the fair value of investment securities are reflected as direct charges or credits to "Other comprehensive income (loss)," net of allowance for credit losses or impairment.
+Changes in the fair value of investment securities are reflected in "Other comprehensive income (loss)," net of allowance for credit losses or impairment.
 Purchased premiums and discounts are amortized or accreted using the interest method over the terms of the respective securities.